-BEAM begins in the summer after 7th grade.
+BEAM's five year pathway begins in the summer after 7th grade.
 Students attend BEAM 7, where they spend three weeks learning challenging math while living on a college campus.

 Students join about 40 peers, who are all excited about mathematics, to take seven hours of math per day — an experience they find exhilarating.
 Students choose courses in advanced topics often only taught in college, such as number theory, combinatorics, astrophysics, and programming.
 A key point of excellence is our program faculty.
 They are top educators from across the country, including university professors and middle school and high school teachers.
 The students are on a first-name basis with their instructors, and it is not uncommon to spend meals talking together about math, college, or even video games.